dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 Instrumentation SHOULD create a new span and populate the [Distributed Tracing Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md) on the event.
 This applies when:

 - A CloudEvent is created by the instrumented library.
 It may be impossible or impractical to create the Span during event creation (e.g. inside the constructor or in a factory method) - instrumentation MAY create the Span later, when passing the event to the transport layer.
-- CloudEvent is created outside of instrumented library, but passed without 'Distributed Tracing Extension'
+- A CloudEvent is created outside of the instrumented library (e.g. directly constructed by the application owner, without calling a constructor or factory method), but passed without the 'Distributed Tracing Extension' populated.

 In case a CloudEvent is passed to the instrumented library with the Distributed Tracing Extension populated, instrumentation MUST NOT create a span and MUST NOT modify the Distributed Tracing Extension on the event.